Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction-2020-08-10.md

   - Percentage of Correct GatorGrader Checks: Students are encouraged to repeatedly try to implement a Python program that passes all of GatorGrader's checks by, for instance, creating a program that produces the correct output.
 Students should also repeatedly revise their technical writing to ensure that it also passes all of GatorGrader's checks about, for instance, the length of its content and its appropriate use of Markdown.
+The status of each check run by GatorGrader will be available to a student on their own laptop and in a GitHub dashboard available in a web browser.

   - GitHub CI Build Status: Since additional checks on the source code and/or technical writing may be encoded in GitHub CI's actions and, moreover, all